-Anchor Workwear does not have a system in place to formally assess the human rights risks at its suppliers.
-Anchor Workwear does not recognise country specific risks to be relevant to its suppliers.
+Although Anchor Workwear is aware of general risks, it does not have a system in place to formally assess the human rights risks at its suppliers.
 At existing production locations, risks are usually assessed through visits of Anchor Workwear's management to the suppliers.
-In 2020 this was not possible due to the travel restrictions of COVID-19.
+In 2021, this was not possible due to the travel restrictions of COVID-19.
 Instead, Anchor Workwear kept in daily contact with its suppliers through Skype, especially with its two main production locations where they hold 100% leverage in Bulgaria and Vietnam.
-Anchor Workwear assumes working conditions are not at risk with the close contact it holds with suppliers.
-No risks were flagged with the brand by suppliers.
-At its other supplier in Vietnam, Anchor Workwear feels confident about safe and decent working conditions as it knows the supplier well and the supplier is certified with SA8000.
 Anchor Workwear relies on information given by the suppliers to identify potential human rights' risks.
 This is done daily while being in contact with management, during visits Anchor Workwear's management also speaks to workers.
-In 2020, this was not possible.
+In 2021, this was not possible.